garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Independent & Identically Distributed (IID).md

 		- Depends
 	- Pick a card, don't put it back, re-shuffle, repeat
 		- probability is affected $\rightarrow$ not [[Independent & Identically Distributed (IID)]]
+- #compsci361example - Food Allergy:
+	- Do all the examples come from the same distribution?
+	- Does the order of the examples matter
+		- Yes
+-